-- 1. Be sure that the switch is disconnected from all electric power sources before servicing - 2.
-Ground leads or their equivalent should be attached to both sides of the switch.
-All safety precautions of 5.1 Personal Safety During Installation, including local and applicable OSHA regulations, should be followed - 3.
-Inspect the insulators for breaks, cracks, burns, or cement deterioration.
-Clean the insulators particularly where abnormal conditions such as salt deposits, cement dust, or acid fumes prevail - 4.
-Check the switch for alignment, contact pressure, eroded contacts, corrosion, and mechanical malfunction.
+- (1) Be sure that the switch is disconnected from all electric power sources before servicing. - (2) Ground leads or their equivalent should be attached to both sides of the switch.
+All safety precautions of 5.1 Personal Safety During Installation, including local and applicable OSHA regulations, should be followed. - (3) Inspect the insulators for breaks, cracks, burns, or cement deterioration.
+Clean the insulators particularly where abnormal conditions such as salt deposits, cement dust, or acid fumes prevail.
+This is necessary to avoid flashover as a result of the accumulation of foreign substance on the insulator surfaces. - (4) Check the switch for alignment, contact pressure, eroded contacts, corrosion, and mechanical malfunction.
 Replace damaged or badly eroded components.
 If contact pitting is of a minor nature, smooth the surface with clean, fine sandpaper (not emery) or as the manufacturer recommends.
 (Do not grease the contacts.
-If additional lubrication is desired, spray the contacts with a dry graphite aerosol.) - 5.
-Check the blade lock or latch for adjustment

-- 6. Inspect all live parts for scarring, gouging, or sharp points which could contribute to excessive radio noise and corona.
-Check corona balls and rings for damage which could impair their effectiveness - 7.
-Inspect interphase linkages, operating rods, levers, bearings, etc. to assure that adjustments are correct, all joints are tight, and pipes are not bent.
+If lubrication is desired, spray the contacts with a dry graphite aerosol.)
+Inspect arcing horns for signs of excessive arc damage and replace if necessary. - (5) Check the blade lock or latch for adjustment. - (6) Inspect all live parts for scarring, gouging, or sharp points which could contribute to excessive radio noise and corona.
+Check corona balls and rings for damage which could impair their effectiveness. - (7) Inspect interphase linkages, operating rods, levers, bearings, etc., to assure that adjustments are correct, all joints are tight, and pipes are not bent.
 Clean and lubricate the switch parts only when recommended by the manufacturer.
 Check for simultaneous closing of all blades and for proper contact in the closed position.
 Check gear boxes for moisture which could cause damage due to corrosion or ice formation.
 Inspect the flexible braids or slip-ring contacts used for grounding the operating handle.
-Replace braids showing signs of corrosion, wear, or having broken strands - 8.
-Power-operating mechanisms for switches are usually of the motor-driven, spring, hydraulic, or pneumatic type.
+Replace braids showing signs of corrosion, wear, or having broken strands. - (8) Power-operating mechanisms for switches are usually of the motor-driven, spring, hydraulic, or pneumatic type.
 The particular manufacturer's instructions for each mechanism should be followed.
-Check the limit switch adjustment and associated relay equipment for poor contacts, burned out coils, adequacy of supply voltage, and any other conditions that might prevent the proper functioning of the complete switch assembly - Inspect overall switch and operating mechanism for good working condition.
+Check the limit switch adjustment and associated relay equipment for poor contacts, burned out coils, adequacy of supply voltage, and any other conditions that might prevent the proper functioning of the complete switch assembly.

+- (9) Inspect overall switch and operating mechanism for good working condition.
 Check that the bolts, nuts, washers, cotter pins, and terminal connectors are in place and in good condition.
 Replace items showing excessive wear or corrosion.
-Inspect all bus cable connections for signs of overheating or looseness

-7.2 Load Interrupter Switches: Interrupter switches should be periodically inspected to make certain that they are in condition to function properly.
+Inspect all bus cable connections for signs of overheating or looseness. - (10) Inspect and check all safety interlocks and test for proper operation. - 7.2 Load Interrupter Switches Interrupter switches should be periodically inspected to make certain that they are in condition to function properly.
 Many interrupter switches are so designed that material is consumed from the walls which are exposed to the electric arc.
 Particular attention should be given to such parts, and they should be maintained or replaced in accordance with the manufacturer's instructions.